grzalson/python-projects/README.md

 # python-projects
-Here are some of my python projects
+Here are some of my python mini projects